Naquino14/CustomSaberPlugin/README.md

+hello pls no pull this repo bc its for personal purposes k thx bye

 # Custom Sabers
 - Adds the ability to use Custom Sabers in Beat Saber
 - Sabers are loaded from the CustomSabers folder in your beat saber directory